dootje-2004/intersystems-rest-performance/Notes.md

 Set the `/csp/test` web application to **Unauthenticated**.
 Remove any required resources.
 We can now see the test page at <http://localhost:9090/csp/test/ui.html>.

+TODO: The `/demo` entry point for Ajax calls is linked to a hard-coded namespace.
+The web application must also be created upon zpm installation.
+It must have a unique name.

+### Installing the package from a local file

+The code to install resides at `/Users/averlind/git/intersystems-rest-demo` on disk.
+It is copied to `/usr/irissys` inside the container.

+Add a local file-based repo with `repo -n localfiles -fs -d 1 -p /usr/irissys`.